Diana Ross Presents The Jackson 5

 Diana Ross Presents The Jackson 5 is the debut studio album by the American soul family band the Jackson 5.
 It was released on December 12, 1969 by Motown.
 The Jackson 5's lead singer, a preadolescent Michael Jackson and his four older brothers Jackie, Tito, Jermaine, and Marlon, became pop successes within months of this album's release.
 Diana Ross Presents The Jackson 5s only single, "I Want You Back", became a number-one hit on the US Billboard Hot 100 within weeks of the album's release.
 The album reached number 5 on the US Pop Albums chart, and spent nine weeks at No. 1 on the US R&B/Black Albums charts.
 To date, the Jackson 5's debut album has sold estimated 5 million copies worldwide.

 The album title suggested that Motown star Diana Ross had discovered the group, as do the Ross-penned liner notes on the back cover.
 Ross' supposed discovery of the Jackson 5 was in fact part of Motown's marketing and promotions plan for the Jackson 5.
 In actuality, it had been Motown producer Bobby Taylor who had discovered them.
 Joe Jackson, the father and manager of the Jackson 5, thanked the "lovely Gladys Knight, (who) extended a helping hand to our family, by calling Motown executives and talking their ear off to take time out of their schedule and meet with us.
 She believed in us before others.
 Always grateful to her."
 Knight also said she brought the Jackson 5 to Motown's attention.
-Regardless, Ross embraced her assigned role and helped promote the group, especially grooming young Michael Jackson as a star.
+Regardless, Ross embraced her assigned role and helped promote the group.